Visit to the High Arctic

 It's no shock, but sooner or later we all had to realize the best global places to visit would be discovered by more tourists and eventually get overrun, threatening the natural charm and character of area and/or the site itself.

 Such is the case with some of the World Heritage Sites in Asia and elsewhere.
 Booming global tourism industries are meeting the increased demand for travelers to go the distance and see something extraordinary.
 At a cost.
-Gadling reported on how National Geographic Traveler created their own rating of World Heritage Sites based on sustainable tourism.
+National Geographic Traveler created their own rating of World Heritage Sites based on sustainable tourism.

 Top 5 World Heritage Sites, by NGT's sustainability rating: